mahyingqi123/terminal_based_games/README.md

-# terminal_based_games
+# Terminal Based Games

-This repo contains some terminal based games implemented using python and java
+This repository contains several terminal-based games implemented in Python and Java.

+## Python Games

+- **PokemonGame**
-PokemonGame and PotionSellerGame are implemented using python, mainly to demonstrate the implementation and use of different data structures and algorithms.
+  Demonstrates the implementation and use of various data structures and algorithms.

-EldenRingGame is implemented using java with only terminal interaction, mainly to demonstrate the implementation and use of different Object Oriented Concepts.

-Fiery Dragon Game is implemented using java with GUI, mainly to demonstrate the implementation and use of different design choices like MVC.
+- **PotionSellerGame**
+  Showcases different data structures and algorithms through game mechanics.

+## Java Games

+- **EldenRingGame**
+  A terminal-interactive game that illustrates the application of Object-Oriented Concepts.

+- **Fiery Dragon Game**
+  A GUI-based game that demonstrates design choices such as the Model-View-Controller (MVC) pattern.